Adrian

 AY-dree-an

-The name Adrian comes from the Latin Hadrianus, meaning “of Hadria,” the city in northern Italy that gave its name to the Adriatic Sea.
+Meaning of Adrian: Adrian derives from the Latin Hadrianus, built on the place-name Hadria for a town in northern Italy that lent its name to the Adriatic Sea.

 Based on Pythagorean numerology — a traditional system linking name letters to numbers.
 Presented for cultural interest.